History of Hanukkah

 Today, Hanukkah is a joyful family celebration during which gifts are exchanged, children play games, and traditional foods, such as latkes (potato pancakes) and sufganiyot (jelly-filled doughnuts), are served.
 The foods of Hanukkah are often fried in oil, which is associated with the oil in the Temple lamps.

 Traditions and Confections at Hanukkah

 The game is usually played with chocolates or other candies, often with foil-wrapped chocolate coins known as gelt.
-To begin, every player puts one piece of chocolate into the pot, then everyone takes turns spinning the dreidel.
+To begin, each player puts one piece of chocolate into the pot, and everyone takes turns spinning the dreidel.
 Each side of the dreidel indicates what the player does on his or her turn:

 - Nun – The player takes no chocolate from the pot.